Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities: Experiments

-In this section, we examined BDM's capability for integration with Dreambooth\cite{DBLP:journals/corr/abs-2208-12242}.
-We selected Dreambooth models for six renowned personalities from checkpoint Famous People\footnote{\url{https://civitai.com/models/59622/famous-people}}: Matthew McConaughey, Christian Bale, Henry Cavill, Scarlett Johansson, Billie Eilish, and Jodie Comer.
-Subsequently, we generated images portraying them dressed in traditional Chinese wedding attire, as depicted in Fig.\ref{fig:DreamBooth}.
-Evidently, the generated images accurately depict the target individuals in conjunction with relevant Chinese semantics.
-This underscores BDM's proficiency in seamlessly combining with Dreambooth models from the English communities.
+\textbf{Dreambooth.} In Fig.\ref{fig:DreamBooth}, we demonstrate BDM's successful integration with Dreambooth\cite{ruiz2023dreambooth}.
+We chose Dreambooth models representing six well-known figures from the Famous People checkpoint\cite{FamousPeople} and then produce images depicting these figures in traditional Chinese wedding attire.
+Clearly, the generated images accurately portray the chosen individuals, seamlessly incorporating relevant Chinese cultural elements.